ZingHng/r2auto_nav_CDE2310/README.md

 ## Repository structure overview

 - README.md
-- Electronics               # this folder contains information for the electronics (heat sensor and launcher mechanism)
+- Electronics               _this folder contains information for the electronics (heat sensor and launcher mechanism)_
-- Mechanical                # this folder contains information for the mechanical design of the launcher mechanism and mounts for heat sensor and motor drivers
+- Mechanical                _this folder contains information for the mechanical design of the launcher mechanism and mounts for heat sensor and motor drivers_
 - assets
-- helper_funcs.py           # helper functions to test robot functionality
+- helper_funcs.py           _helper functions to test robot functionality_
-- pathfinder.py             # computes path for robot to travel to decision point
+- pathfinder.py             _computes path for robot to travel to decision point_
-- mappingphase.py           # after both non-ramp heat sources are found, ensures map closure is achieved
+- mappingphase.py           _after both non-ramp heat sources are found, ensures map closure is achieved_
-- searchingphase.py         # publishes decision points for robot to navigate to
+- searchingphase.py         _publishes decision points for robot to navigate to_
-- survivorzonesequence.py   # heat source detection and launcher firing
+- survivorzonesequence.py   _heat source detection and launcher firing_
 - package.xml
 - dev_scripts
-    - r2z1.py                  # for debugging
+    - r2z1.py                  _for debugging_
-    - ramp.py                  # ramp test script
+    - ramp.py                  _ramp test script_
-    - sensor_development       # scripts to test heat sensor
+    - sensor_development       _scripts used for development of heat source detection_
-    - launcher_development     # scripts used for development of launcher system
+    - launcher_development     _scripts used for development of launcher system_
-    - board_integration        # other test scripts
+    - board_integration        _other test scripts_
-- reference_scripts         # Scripts used as reference, including [original r2auto_nav scripts](https://github.com/NickInSynchronicity/r2auto_nav_CDE2310)
+- reference_scripts         _Scripts used as reference, including [original r2auto_nav scripts](https://github.com/NickInSynchronicity/r2auto_nav_CDE2310)_
-- tasks                     # in-class tasks and submissions
+- tasks                     _in-class tasks and submissions_

 ## High-level design